Goodcover Answers Frequently Asked Questions About Vandalism

 To prevent a loss like that on the TikTok video, ensure your roommate or partner has a separate renters insurance policy from yours.

 A Goodcover renters insurance policy covers you when the unexpected happens.
-We also offer coverage for temporary housing (loss of use) and coverage against accidental damage and misplacement.
+We also offer coverage for temporary housing (loss of use) and coverage against accidental damage.
 We’re designed with renters in mind, and we return any unused premiums to you annually through our Member Dividend.

 Switch to modern and cooperative insurance with fair rates — get a Goodcover quote.